Hemakuma/cisco-dc-automation/LabGuide/section-6-3-jenkins.md

 9. It will ask you to enter your commit message.
 Type `added new ntp server 199.1.5.2` and then press `CMD + S` to save it.
 10. This will trigger the push to the gitlab.
 11. Switch to the browser and go to jenkins tab.
 Watch the automatic deploy process.
+12. Go to `Console Output`.
+Make sure it did all the changes successfully.
+13. Switch to the switch console and type `sh run | sec ntp` .
+Do you see new ntp server added.
 12. This will what devops is all about.